Editor-In-Chief: Scott Robson, Email

 Sorry, no. It’s rare for us to receive any personal contact information for our interview subjects.
 In the instances where we do have this information, we do not give it out, nor can we pass on messages, project pitches, etc.

 We very occasionally have job openings we’re looking to fill.
 See the jobs page for details.
 It updates as new openings become available.
-We are not currently accepting pitches from new freelancers.

 People often ask how they can help support The A.V.
 Club.
 When you click on an Amazon link on our site, we may get a portion of any resulting purchases.
 In legalese, that means that The A.V.
 Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 In plain language, it means that you’re supporting The A.V.
 Club when you click through to Amazon from our site, and we appreciate it.